d1solis/cse15l-lab-reports/lab-report-week5.md

 The `grep` command takes a string and a file, and print out all the lines in that file that match the string.
 (The command to search for a pattern in text files).

 ## First command: `grep -l`
-The `grep -l` option is used to print only the names of the files that contain the specified search pattern, instead of printing the matching lines.
+The `grep -l` command is used to print only the names of the files that contain the specified search pattern, instead of printing the matching lines.
 1. Example `grep -l "explore" written_2/*/*/*.txt` outputs this:
 ```
 written_2/travel_guides/berlitz1/HandRJamaica.txt